 8.8.2.1 Structural Shape and Plate Specifications

-Unless otherwise specified by the designer, structural shapes and plates should conform to one of the specifications listed in API 2A-WSD, Table 8.2.1-1.
+Unless otherwise specified by the designer, structural plates and shapes should conform to one of the specifications listed in API RP 2A-WSD, Table (referred old version) 11.1 and 11.2..
 Steels above the thickness limits stated may be used, provided applicable provisions are considered by the designer.
 In situations where an appropriate ASTM or API specification does not exist, a materials specification should be developed, qualified, and used for each situation.

 8.8.2.2 Structural Steel Pipe